Chapter Story – Part Three

 Officer Rayne stalled next to her; she could sense him staring at her.

 Before she could say anything, she found herself moving, unable to change course.
-Her head tilted down and the weight of what she knew began to fold her in half.
+She hung her head, the weight of what she knew beginning to fold her in half.

 Anger ignited behind Hetty’s eyes.
 What did she expect?
 A loving mother?
 Her mother didn’t really care about her.
 She only cared about what people thought.